scpedicini/glyph-shift/README.md

 6. The extension is now installed and ready to use

 #### For Firefox:
-1. Download the latest `phonetic-mapper-*-firefox.zip` from the [Releases page](https://github.com/shaun/phonetic-mapper/releases)
+1. Download the latest `glyphshift-*-firefox.zip` from the [Releases page](https://github.com/scpedicini/glyph-shift/releases)
 2. Open Firefox and navigate to `about:debugging`
 3. Click "This Firefox" in the left sidebar
 4. Click "Load Temporary Add-on"